 As they often insist on reminding us, it is a hard life being a rock star.
 The demands of the music business, coupled with constant touring, difficulties in forming lasting relationships and struggles with alcoholism, drug abuse and infidelity push many musicians to breaking point.
 But there are others who have more to face than most, being forced to overcome health issues and personal tragedies to remain at the top of their game.
-Poison frontman Bret Michaels has spent his entire career coping with diabetes and Def Leppard drummer lost an arm in a car crash but continued to perform, while Mötley Crüe guitarist Mick Mars has dealt with the pain and discomfort of ankylosing spondylitis.
+Poison frontman Bret Michaels has spent his entire career coping with diabetes and Def Leppard drummer Rick Allen lost an arm in a car crash but continued to perform, while Mötley Crüe guitarist Mick Mars has dealt with the pain and discomfort of ankylosing spondylitis.
 A type of arthritis that causes inflammation and fusion of the spine, resulting in chronic pain and immobility, AS, as it is sometimes referred to, drastically alters the life of the sufferer, often forcing them to retire from their chosen profession to instead focus on physiotherapy and rest.

-Mars was born on May 4th 1951 in Terre Haute, a city on the western border of Indiana.
+Mars was born on 4 May 1951 in Terre Haute, a city on the western border of Indiana.
 When he was six years old Robert Alan Deal was given a guitar as a Christmas present from his parents and less than a decade later he was performing Beatles songs with a local band called The Jades.
 But by the end of his teens Deal had begun to suffer severe pains, something that would continue to plague him throughout his life.
 As he recalled in The Dirt; “I first noticed it when I was nineteen.
 My hips started hurting so bad every time I turned my body that it felt like someone was igniting fireworks in my bones.
 I didn’t have enough money to see a doctor, so I just kept hoping that I could do what I usually do: will it away, through the power of my mind.
 But it kept getting worse…

 As his passion for guitar playing grew he eventually adopted the stage name Mick Mars, relocating to Los Angeles to pursue a career in music.
 Forming White Horse in the mid-1970s, Mars soon became frustrated that the band only wanted to perform cover songs, while he wanted to write original material.
 This decision would result in him being fired.
 Mars placed an advert in a newspaper called The Recycler, in which he described himself as a “loud, rude and aggressive guitarist.”
 Among the hopefuls to respond was a bass player seven-and-a-half years his junior called Nikki Sixx, who had enjoyed minor success on the Hollywood scene with both Sister and London.

 Like many of the other groups who performed regularly around Hollywood, Mötley Crüe soon gained a reputation for their excessive drug use.
 Sixx and Neil would become the most notorious, while the death of Hanoi Rocks drummer Razzle due to Neil driving under the influence cast a darkness over the endless partying the group had enjoyed up to that point.
 Neil faced prison, the passengers of another vehicle were hospitalised and Hanoi Rocks would split following the tragedy.
 Being several years older than his bandmates and suffering from a painful illness, Mars seemed less destructive and avoided some of the more embarrassing incidents, although this was not always the case.

 But for the most part Mars was known as the quiet one from Mötley Crüe, often remaining silent in the background as the other three caused mischief and mayhem around him.
 “But the more successful we became, the harder it was to enjoy the rewards,” Mars continued.
 “New ankylosing spondylitis symptoms kept appearing: Something called “iritis” set in, producing bolts of pain in my eyes whenever I looked into bright lights, like I did onstage every night.
 And my lower spine seized up and froze completely solid, causing scoliosis in my back and squashing me further down and forward until I was a full three inches shorter than I was in high school.
 That’s why I never take off my platform boots.
 I don’t want to be a pygmy.”

 Following the departure of Neil, they released a self-titled album with a new singer called John Corabi, although his time would be short-lived and was soon replaced once again by Neil.
 Further complications would result in Lee quitting the band in 1999 prior to the recording of their eighth studio album, 2000′s critically panned New Tattoo.
 Sixx then formed a new project called Brides of Destruction with Tracii Guns of L.A.
 Guns but after releasing only one album, 2004′s Here Come the Brides, he decided it was time to bring together the original Mötley Crüe line-up for the first time in almost a decade.

 “I had done a side project or two and when it came time to resurrect the Mötley machine, Mick was nowhere to be found,” explained Sixx in his book This is Gonna Hurt.
 “It’s always been Mars riffs meets my pop and lyric sensibility that was the core to the songs in the Crüe.
 Now he wouldn’t answer his phone or the countless notes I left at the security gate at his private estate.
 I was not only worried about writing music without a partner, but I had that gut-wrenching feeling that something was wrong… What I saw haunts me to this day.
 A frail man of eighty, maybe ninety pounds, shaved head, gray skin, with a beard to his chest.
 He was dying, addicted to painkillers, brought on by a disease called ankylosing spondylitis.”